-For the past decade, as intermediaries we have been our own worst enemies.
+For the past decade, as intermediaries, we have been our own worst enemies.
 Candidly, some intermediaries among us have forgotten what we do: We intermediate.
-That means we are facilitating a transaction between a supplier and an end-user.
-For us to continue to earn our keep, we need to ADD VALUE.
-This is the part of the equation we believe has been forgotten by some intermediaries.
-And unfortunately, as the expression goes, “A few bad apples spoil the bunch.”
+That means we facilitate a transaction between a supplier and an end user.
+To continue to earn our keep, we need to ADD VALUE.
+This is the part of the equation we believe some intermediaries have forgotten.
+And unfortunately, as the expression goes, a few bad apples spoil the bunch.

-They are paying us for access to highly qualified customers that fit their hotels space and calendar.
-The end-user expects the same thing: They expect us to know the market, to know the hotels, and to find them a great fit at a fair value at the right time.
+They pay us for access to highly qualified customers that fit their hotels’ space and calendar.
+The end user expects the same thing: They expect us to know the market and the hotels and to find them a great fit at a fair value at the right time.

 We can do better.
 Are we excited about the change in commission structure?
 Of course not, but our priority should be focused on providing the best service to our corporate event planners and other meeting professionals, which means finding them a hotel partner who is the best fit for their event.

 While the cost of booking group business has increased for a hotel, these increases cannot be blamed on intermediaries alone.
-It is the total cost to a hotel company that should be evaluated since group commissions are only a component part of this equation, which means we must look at the total costs to a hotel sales organization.
+Group commissions are only a component of this equation, which means we must look at the total costs to a hotel sales organization.

-Additional costs are everywhere within hotels: They have added lead catchers, call centers, and sales offices to manage the massive number of (mostly incomplete or unqualified) group RFPs they receive (generated mostly through Cvent).
+Additional costs are everywhere within hotels: They have added lead catchers, call centers, and sales offices to manage the massive number of largely incomplete or unqualified group RFPs they receive (generated mostly through Cvent).
 With all these added internal costs, it seems that presently the only energy being spent pursuing cost reduction is to reduce intermediary commissions.
-To solve the larger cost-control problem, the hotel community needs to support efforts and innovations to find a solution for meeting planners and intermediaries seeking to more efficiently book their properties.
+To solve the larger cost-control problem, the hotel community needs to support efforts and innovations to find a solution for event planners and intermediaries seeking to more efficiently book their properties.

-To the hotel brands that may be reading this, please understand that our statistics indicate that nearly 60 percent of an intermediary’s or meeting planner’s time in the group sourcing and booking process is spent chasing down hotels to get meaningful responses back for RFPs.
+To hotel brands reading this, please understand that our statistics indicate that nearly 60% of an intermediary’s or event planner’s time in the group sourcing and booking process is spent chasing down hotels to get meaningful responses to their RFPs.

-This inefficiency is not only felt by intermediaries, but also by your property sales team.
+Intermediaries aren’t the only ones feeling this inefficiency; so is your property sales team.
 Your sales organization spends an enormous amount of time chasing responses as well.
 Why?
-Because hotels keep customers in the dark as to a hotel’s general space and rooms availability unless an RFP is sent to a hotel for response.
-If the only way a planner or intermediary can determine if your property can accommodate the group is to send an RFP, then planners and intermediaries will send an RFP, whether or not there is an intention or interest in booking your hotel.
+Because hotels keep customers in the dark as to a hotel’s general space and rooms availability unless the hotel receives an RFP.
+If the only way an event planner or intermediary can determine if your property can accommodate the group is to send an initial RFP, then corporate event planners and intermediaries will send an RFP whether or not they intend to actually book your hotel.

 This lack of transparency fuels cost creep for your enterprise.
-Without any change in this inefficient process, acquisition cost of group business will continue to increase for hotels (and on this point, intermediaries are not to blame).
+Without any change in this inefficient process, the cost of acquiring group business will continue to increase for hotels (and on this point, intermediaries are not to blame).

 As an industry, we are failing to embrace and deploy technology to improve efficiency in group bookings.
 We operate in an incredibly clunky and inefficient marketplace.
 We need to introduce better information to all constituents involved in the process.

-We are not the only industry that has had to change based on the need to provide better information in the process – especially to the end user buyer.
-Let’s follow the lead of the residential housing market, where innovative companies like Zillow and Redfin have positively impacted their industry by providing better information to the buyer, seller, and the broker, making everyone smarter and more efficient.
+We are not the only industry that has had to change based on the need to provide better information in the process — especially to the end user.
+Let’s follow the lead of the residential housing market, where innovative companies like Zillow and Redfin have positively impacted their industry by providing better information to the buyer, seller and the broker, making everyone smarter and more efficient.

 It’s a time of significant change in the meetings industry.
-Marriott has fired the first shot in the battle to reduce group bookings costs.
+Marriott has made the first move in the endeavor to reduce the cost of group bookings.

 We should take this time to reflect on our jobs as intermediaries and look to add value to our supplier partners.

-Do what they pay us to do: Qualify the “right match” customer and facilitate a fair transaction between supplier and customer.
+Do what they pay us to do: Qualify the “right match” customer and facilitate a fair transaction between the hotel and the event planner.